Agazoth/agazoth.github.io/_posts/2020-03-21-PowerShell-Secret-Management-0.2.1-alpha1.md

         [hashtable] $AdditionalParameters
     )
 ```
+Now you can just reference the $VaultName directly in your code.

 In the Get-SecretInfo cmdlet a new object type has been implemented.
 If you do not adapt to this, you cannot use your extension.
 Before the change you could go like this, when you output your SecretInfo: